GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 ### Disadvantages:
 * **More Expensive**: Deploying VMs across multiple Availability Zones can be more costly due to the need for *multiple redundant VMs* and the potential for *data transfer costs between zones*.
-* **Latency**: While zones are in the same region, there may be slight *network latency between VMs located in different zones* compared to VMs within an Availability Set (which are on the same physical site).
+* **Latency**: While zones are in the same region, there may be slight *network delay* (latency) between VMs *located in different zones* compared to VMs within an Availability Set (which are on the same physical site).

 ## What is a Virtual Machine Scale Set?
 What type of scaling does it do?
 How does it work?
 Limitations?